Z3TA/webide/client/plugin/readme.txt

 If bootstrap.url is found by the editor, on a 200 OK, it will download and parse the content of that address and save it in localstorage

-The content can be accessed from editor.bootstrap.
+The content can be accessed from EDITOR.bootstrap.
 And plugins can use that info for auto configurations.